kyto64/ContriBuddy/README.md

-# ContribHub
+# ContriBuddy

-🧭 **ContribHub** is a web application that recommends open-source projects and contribution opportunities tailored to your skills.
+🧭 **ContriBuddy** is a web application that recommends open-source projects and contribution opportunities tailored to your skills.
 By leveraging the GitHub API, it helps developers—especially beginners—find meaningful ways to contribute to OSS.

-## 🫵 Visit [ContribHub](https://contribhub.fly.dev/) to explore open-source projects and start contributing today!
+## 🫵 Visit [ContriBuddy](https://contribuddy.fly.dev/) to explore open-source projects and start contributing today!

 <kbd><img src="https://github.com/user-attachments/assets/abaaf604-63c7-4d7b-8d03-8057292dd35a" /></kbd>